Ministry Work in Dangerous Territory | No, Not Syria

 I awoke on Monday morning feeling a little raw and disheveled from the ‘disorganised’ class on Sunday.
 I found it hard to shake it off and trust that all was God’s plan.
 Of course I found it hard to trust; because I was ministering in dangerous territory.
 And I don’t mean Syria.
-This dangerous zone is situated somewhere called our ‘self pride’.
-That is where there is no place to be ministering the Word; when I allow my self-pride and glory to take over the reasons I minister (teach Christian yoga).
+This dangerous zone is situated somewhere called ‘self-pride’.
+That is where there is no place to be ministering the Word; when I allow my self-pride and glory to take over the reasons I minister (teach Christian Yoga).

-There’s often a misunderstanding that we, preachers, are seasoned in our sacrifices and that we are naturally gifted with ‘bearing the cross’.
+There’s often a misunderstanding that those who preach on stage are naturally gifted with being able to communicate well without fear of rejection.
 The truth is that most of us struggle with the temptations of the flesh and the world, too.
 We are all created equal.
+We all get self-conscious at one point.

 Sometimes, when I get moments like this, it’s easy for me to forget why I do it and it’s hard for me to remember to do it for the reasons I do.
 But I am so thankful to lean back on God’s grace and it is a constant reminder.
 A forever ‘work in progress’ here on earth.